 The Company has not obtained legal advice regarding compliance with applicable state regulatory frameworks and exposure and implication arising from U.S. federal laws as they relate to the cannabis industry.
-For each of the Investees involved in the U.S. cannabis industry listed in the summary of investments set out below, to the best of the Company's knowledge, the Company is not aware of any non-compliance with applicable licensing requirements and the regulatory framework enacted by the applicable U.S. state for any of such Investees' business and the Company is not aware of: (i) any non-compliance by these Investees with respect to marijuana-related activities or (ii) any notices of violation with respect to any Investees' marijuana-related activities by its respective regulatory authorities.
+For each of the Investees involved in the U.S. cannabis industry listed in the summary of investments set out below, to the best of the Company's knowledge, the Company is not aware of any non-compliance with applicable licensing requirements and the regulatory framework enacted by the applicable U.S. state for any of such Investees' business and the Company is not aware of: (i) any non-compliance by these Investees with respect to marijuanarelated activities or (ii) any notices of violation with respect to any Investees' marijuana-related activities by its respective regulatory authorities.
 This belief is based primarily on the public disclosure provided by the Investees as the Company does not generally have access to material non-public information from such Investees, particularly where the Investees are publicly traded companies.
-Four of the five Investees (Liberty, Tidal Royalty Corp. ("Tidal"), ALQ Gold Corp. ("ALQ") and Captor Capital Corp. ("Captor")) are publicly traded companies in Canada, and disclosure on the U.S. laws, risks and uncertainties applicable to such Investees may be found in each Investee's disclosure documents which are publicly available on SEDAR at www.sedar.com.
+Six of the ten Investees (Liberty, Tidal Royalty Corp. ("Tidal"), ALQ Gold Corp. ("ALQ"), Captor, Green Growth and SOL Global) are publicly traded companies in Canada, while a seventh Investee (High Tide Inc. ("High Tide")) has applied to list its common shares on the Canadian Securities Exchange (the "CSE") and an eighth Investee (CannCure) has an agreement with SOL Global to be acquired by SOL Global.
+Disclosure on the U.S. laws, risks and uncertainties applicable to these Investees may be found in each Investee's disclosure documents which are publicly available on SEDAR at www.sedar.com.
 Shareholders are encouraged to review such disclosure.